Omid Madani (Under Construction.. Indefinitely!)

 type of problems that we solve.
 An important feature

-of our intelligence that separates us humans from many other animals
+of our intelligence that perhaps separates us humans from many other animals

 is the huge number of inter-related concepts that we (apparently) acquire and